alloy-rs/book/src/highlights/the-sol!-procedural-macro.md

 }
 ```

-Alternatively you can load an ABI by file:
+Alternatively you can load an ABI by file; the format is either a JSON ABI array,
+or an object containing an `"abi"` key.
+It supports common artifact formats like Foundry's:

 ```rust,ignore
 sol!(